Criticism of marriage: History

 In 380 BC, Plato criticised marriage in the Republic.
-He stated that the idea of marriage was a "natural enemy" of the "commonwealth," aiming for its own higher unity.
+He stated that the idea of marriage was a "natural enemy" of the "commonwealth", aiming for its own higher unity.

+Paul's first letter to the Corinthians suggests, from the wording in 1 Corinthians 7:1, there were some critics of marriage among the early Christian believers.

-In the industrial age a number of notable women writers including Sarah Fielding, Mary Hays, and Mary Wollstonecraft, raised complaints that marriage in their own societies could be characterized as little more than a state of "legal prostitution" with underprivileged women signing in to support themselves.
-Sociologists Naomi Gerstel and Natalia Sarkisian wrote that marriage is also found to be often at odds with community, diminishing ties to relatives, neighbors, and friends.
-According to Dan Moller's "Bachelor's Argument", modern marriage can be compared to the act of "forging professional credentials."
-Over 40 percent of them fail and therefore should be avoided similar to any high-risk venture.
+In the industrial age a number of notable women writers including Sarah Fielding, Mary Hays, and Mary Wollstonecraft, raised complaints that marriage in their own societies could be characterized as little more than a state of "legal prostitution" with underprivileged women agreeing to marry for the sake of obtaining food, shelter, and other basic necessities of life.

 Commentators have often been critical of individual local practices and traditions, leading to historical changes.
 Examples include the early Catholic Church's efforts to eliminate concubinage and temporary marriage, the Protestant acceptance of divorce, and the abolition of laws against inter-faith and inter-race marriages in the western countries.

 The decision not to marry is a presumed consequence of Søren Kierkegaard's philosophy.
 His well-documented relationship with Regine Olsen is a subject of study in existentialism, as he called off their engagement despite mutual love.
 Kierkegaard seems to have loved Regine but was unable to reconcile the prospect of marriage with his vocation as a writer and his passionate and introspective Christianity.

 A similar argument is found in Franz Kafka's journal entry titled "Summary of all the arguments for and against my marriage":

 I must be alone a great deal.
 What I accomplished was only the result of being alone.